vedph/pythia/doc/components.md

 ## Text Retrievers

+Components which retrieve the document's text from a source.

 ### File Text Retriever

 - tag: `text-retriever.file` (in `Corpus.Core.Plugin`)

 File-system based UTF-8 text retriever.
 This is the simplest text retriever, which just opens a text file from the file system and reads it.

 Options: